Etat Libre D’Orange Above The Waves (Mathieu Nardin) 2025 + A tribute to tea and incense giveaway.

 Tea fields of Taiwan and image of the Goddess Mazu courtesy of Etat Libre D’Orange.

-Cardamom’s soft creamy spice adds to this ease of feel, it gives a classic elegance to the opening while its spicier flicker- like sparks of new concepts.
+Cardamom’s soft creamy spice adds to this ease; it gives a classic elegance to the opening while its spicier flicker- like sparks of new concepts.
 You can feel the edges of woods forming as bergamot’s woody facets start to lean into more verdant tones, foreshadowing what’s to come.
 The aromatics grow warm with a subtle clary sage as an array of complex tea aromas give body to this cool watery incense mist.
 Perfumer Mathieu Nardin handles this deftly, letting the trio of teas tease out subtle facets that shimmer through the soft musky green haze of Above The Waves.

-Ceylon tea’s honeyed floral tones sit high in this musky green incense haze, floral apricot aromas tease out a playful softness that’s a lovely counterpoint to the more herbaceous hay like aroma found in maté tea, whose darker side is lightened here, feeling more like a whisper of green smoke rather than its danker leather aspects.
+Ceylon tea’s honeyed floral tones sit high in this incense haze, floral apricot aromas tease out a playful softness that’s a lovely counterpoint to the more herbaceous hay like aroma found in maté tea, whose darker side is lightened here, feeling more like a whisper of green smoke rather than its danker leather aspects.
 Above The Waves has a soft transparent feel as you wear it, its airy and light drawing you in with its soft beauty while being quietly complex as you mediate on its quiet complexities.
 Ludwig Wittgenstein’s “a simple thought can last a thousand years” comes to mind, connecting with the tea traditions celebrated here.

 Etat Libre D'Orange Above the Waves perfume